Naziha-1986/-reading-notes.md/class-01.md

 `Answer`

-* `<div>` used *to group a set of elements together in one block-level box*(Grouping Text & Elements In a Block). on the other hand `<span>` used either *to Contain a section of text* where there is no other suitable element to differentiate it from its surrounding text or *Contain a number of inline elements*m so you can control the appearance of the content of these elements using CSS.(Grouping Text & Elements inline).
+* `<div>` used *to group a set of elements together in one block-level box*(Grouping Text & Elements In a Block). on the other hand `<span>` used either *to Contain a section of text* where there is no other suitable element to differentiate it from its surrounding text or *Contain a number of inline elements*, so you can control the appearance of the content of these elements using CSS.(Grouping Text & Elements inline).
 * Both of them  contain an opining tag & closing tag.

 `Question #13`** What is `<iframe>`?